Clan Rising

 What does the surname Gray mean?

-Descriptive — grey-haired or grey-complexioned.
+Descriptive, grey-haired or grey-complexioned.
 The variant spellings Gray (more common in Scotland and the United States) and Grey (more common in England) are equivalent in origin.
-The Grey family of Howick in Northumberland and the Greys of Wilton produced the political and aristocratic Greys of England — the senior line headed by the Earls Grey.
+The Grey family of Howick in Northumberland and the Greys of Wilton produced the political and aristocratic Greys of England, the line headed by the Earls Grey.
 The American singer Macy Gray and the figurative Grey are the same surname under either spelling.
+The Greys of Howick in Northumberland, Earls Grey from 1806, were one of the central Whig political families of the 18th–19th centuries.

 Where does the Gray family come from?